By dentist Dr. Richard Mitchell

 Natural teeth whitening is a subject that comes up frequently in my dental office.

-Some patients just prefer to avoid the normal whitening processes and chemicals, and are looking for a "home remedy".
+Quite a lot of my patients just prefer to avoid the normal chemical whitening processes, and are looking for a "home remedy".

 I only wish that tooth whitening was that easy!

-I have to tell you that none of the natural teeth whitening methods that I have seen on the internet will work.
+First, I have to tell you that none of the natural teeth whitening methods that I have seen on other websites will work.
 Some of them could even damage your teeth!
 I'm afraid that those pages often look like the advice was written by someone with very little dental knowledge - OR NO DENTAL KNOWLEDGE AT ALL.

-BUT THERE IS A WAY to bring about a gradual brightening of your teeth over a period of time.
+THERE IS A WAY to bring about a gradual brightening of your teeth over a period of time, in a safe manner.

 I can tell you one thing about natural teeth whitening - it is a gradual process, taking some months!
 Definitely not for those in a rush.